YosefHershberg/culinary_gpt_app/README.md

 # CulinaryGPT Frontend

-CulinaryGPT is a recipe generation application that leverages modern web technologies to provide an intuitive and seamless user experience.
-This frontend is built using Vite, React, and several other powerful libraries and tools.
+CulinaryGPT is a recipe generation application that allows the user to genarate recipes based on the user's ingredients and kithchen utensils.
+This application is builed with scalability, re-usabilty & maintainablty in mind by implementing a clean and layerd architecture.

 ## Features